There are three kinds of people in the world:

 I cover how I read and retain most important information in self-help materials (audio, video, text) and then how I make a system to apply what I learn.

-Step 1: Hunting the articles
+Step 1: Hunting Self Improvement Articles

 There are millions of articles published every day.
 The fear of missing out stays there but I have learned to let it go.